 It’s important to use these strategies in a way that doesn’t feel like you’re trying too hard.
 Make sure that the products you suggest fit with what the customer wants and needs.
 Consider making personalized suggestions based on the customer’s browsing or buying history to make these strategies even more effective.

-Tip #17: Use Video Marketing to Showcase your Products:
+Shopify Checklist #17: Use Video Marketing to Showcase Your Products:

 Video marketing is a great way to show off your products and get to know your customers.